 -Richard Feynman

-Check out the webpages of my research group and funding sources below!
+Check out the webpages of my research group and some past funding sources below!

 Augmenting individual and collective intelligence by understanding computation in various forms